Kareemhossa/Calculator-VanillaJs/README.md

 ## Contributing:

 If you'd like to contribute to this project, feel free to submit a pull request.
 Bug fixes, improvements, and new features are always welcome.

-## License:

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.